 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission at no cost to you.
 Please see my full disclosure.

-Are you looking for ways to save money?
+Are you looking for frugal ways to save money?

 If you are, you are in the right place.
-Whether you are looking to lower your household expenses or pay down some debt you will find some amazing money saving tips below.
+Whether you are looking to lower your household expenses or pay down some debt you will find some amazing frugal living tips that will help you save money below.

 Now is the time to start living frugally and saving money.